How Email and More Referrals Go Together for Home Care Marketing

 In a CRM you can track the relationships by simply creating a new data field that allows you to select from the various relationships that you may have (or want to have) with people in your lists.
 Set up categories such as former client, the family of the client, community leader, and health professional to identify which group each person best fits.

 2. Identify information that you can provide that has value to those in your lists.

-Make a list of topics that you can share about that fit your expertise and will help you connect with those in the list.
+Make a list of topics that you can share that fit your expertise and will help you connect with those on the list.
 Here are a few ideas:

 - Safety Tips for Seniors in the Home